AlexHenderson/ChiToolbox/README.md

 Start date 17 March 2014 (although coding has been in progress for many years).
 Still work in progress...

-If you find a problem with the Toolbox, please document the 'issue' on the Bitbucket site [https://bitbucket.org/AlexHenderson/chitoolbox/issues](https://bitbucket.org/AlexHenderson/chitoolbox/issues "https://bitbucket.org/AlexHenderson/chitoolbox/issues"), or email Alex.
+If you find a problem with the Toolbox, please document the 'issue' on GitHub [https://github.com/AlexHenderson/ChiToolbox/issues](https://github.com/AlexHenderson/ChiToolbox/issues "https://github.com/AlexHenderson/ChiToolbox/issues"), or email Alex.
 Similarly, requests for new features can be sent in the same way.

 Follow [@ChiToolbox](https://twitter.com/ChiToolbox) on Twitter for notifications of code changes, new users, requests for feedback, suggestions for additional functionality etc.

 ## Help pages
+*Note the wiki has yet to be ported from Bitbucket to GitHub*

 - [Home](https://bitbucket.org/AlexHenderson/chitoolbox/wiki/Home)
 - [Installation](https://bitbucket.org/AlexHenderson/chitoolbox/wiki/Installation)